Algodoo: Educational research

-In 2011, a computer science masters student at Umeå University, Emanuel Dahlberg, completed his thesis on using the 2D mechanics in Algodoo to model electricity for the purposes of education.
+In 2011, a computer science master's student at Umeå University, Emanuel Dahlberg, completed his thesis on using the 2D mechanics in Algodoo to model electricity for the purposes of education.
 Several projects have since been published exploring how teachers can use Algodoo to help students learn about perpetual motion machines, the buoyant force, Archimedes' principle, Newton's cradles, rolling motion, oblique projectile motion, light refraction, and even Kepler's laws.
 Many of these studies highlight how Algodoo provides students with a unique environment to learn physics.
 One paper claims that allowing students to explore physics concepts in Algodoo motivates them to engage creatively in the classroom while "serving as a first step into the world of computing modeling in physics".
 Algodoo is largely based upon a constructionist learning paradigm.

 Outside of physics education, Algodoo has been used as a stepping stone for testing machines in a simulation before building them in the real world due to its simple user interface and quick learning curve compared to other physics simulators.
 According to Hackaday, "[Sarah] turned to Algodoo, a physics simulation where anyone can put shafts on rotating hubs, spin everything up, and see what happens."

 File sharing

 Originally, the upload system for Phun was hosted by a small website at the Academic Computer Club from Umeå University.
 The upload system was later moved to a Phunland site in an upload subdirectory and then moved again to the Phunbox file sharing directory created by Zuriki and Lukas Wolf (which contained 16,874 user uploads).
 After several more changes to the upload system, the directory was finally moved to the Algodoo website under the name Doobox.
 After a user suggested that Doobox might not be a good name for the file sharing system (it was also the name of a software company), the name was then changed to Algobox, which was suggested by Chronos.

-Users of Algodoo can share the scenes they create via Algobox; the platform currently houses over 200,000 unique user-created scenes and is continuing to rise.
+Users of Algodoo can share the scenes they create via Algobox; the platform currently houses over 200,000 user-created scenes and is continuing to rise.
 Due to the decrease in the number of recent updates and Algodoo becoming free in 2013, many users have assumed that Algodoo is discontinued.
-Algoryx has yet to release a statement to confirm or deny this, but many long-time users have abandoned the program, leaving Algobox to have a sharp decline in scene submissions.
-During this time, there has been a rise of marble races, algothons (which is a portmanteau of Algodoo and -athlon), camps (where a bunch of people sign up and complete challenges to win), and "whodunnit" scenes.
+After this, many long-time users abandoned the program, causing a sharp decline in scene submissions.
+However, in April 2024, Algoryx announced the beta for version 2.2.0.